School Leadership

 The 2009 Education Law No.833-IIIQ highlights the responsibilities of the State in the field of education includes appointing and dismissing the heads of state educational institutions in accordance with the legislation and determining the age limit for holding academic and administrative positions for the faculty working in state educational institutions (art.29).

 The 2019 General Education Law states that the head of an educational institution and their deputy must be appointed with the approval of a specific government authority.
 The institution cannot make these appointments on its own; they require validation from a higher government body.
 The state registration of that educational institution is carried out after the nomination of the head of the educational institution and his deputy are agreed upon.
-It highlights that municipal educational institutions are managed by a “head” appointed by the municipality, while private educational institutions are managed by a head appointed by the board of founders (guardians, trustees) of that institution.
+It highlights that municipal educational institutions are managed by a “head” appointed by the municipality, while private educational institutions are managed by a head appointed by the board of founders (guardians, trustees) of that institution (PS: This clause applies in cases where the founders of the general education institution are foreigners, stateless individuals, or foreign legal entities).

 Employment equity measures